rolspace/www.rolandoramos.tech/_drafts/2017-06-02-sitecore-and-sql-server-linux.markdown

 [Add SSMS Image]

 The next step was to obtain the Sitecore DBs, in order to attach them to the SQL Server Linux container.
-At the time of this writing, the latest Sitecore XP version is 8.2 Update-3 (rev. 170417).
-By downloading the ZIP archive of the root folder, we could obtain the separate .mdf and .ldf files needed: https://dev.sitecore.net/~/media/203A8170D4664A41A8900E7AFEFC803F.ashx.
+At the time of this writing, the latest Sitecore XP version is 8.2 Update-3 (rev. 170614).
+By downloading the ZIP archive of the root folder, I obtained the separate .mdf and .ldf files needed: https://dev.sitecore.net/~/media/168DCCAD06C947F69BA015F3A0238F29.ashx.

 I extracted the contents of the ZIP archive and copied the databases to the location mapped to the container.